willingc/docs/commutable/index.md

 }
 ```

 Sweet!
-You can repeat this process for for as many code cells as you like!
+You can repeat this process for as many code cells as you like!
 In addition to code cells, you can also create Markdown cells using `commutable.emptyMarkdownCell`.
 Happy hacking!

 ## Major :key:s